Skip to main content

 1Other: Indian Ocean Territories Health Service

-Significant risks are notified to the Australian Commission on Safety and Quality in Health Care (the Commission) when an assessor identifies a situation that could result in significant harm to patients.
+Significant risks are notified to the Commission when an assessor identifies a situation that could result in significant harm to patients.
 These risks must be reported and addressed within 48 hours.

 Assessment data by standard